What is the Difference Between a Prosthodontist and an Oral Surgeon?

 Oral surgeons also refer patients to prosthodontists.
 For example, an oral surgeon may complete jaw surgery following a trauma then refer the patient to a prosthodontist for combined restorative dental and surgical planning to replace the missing teeth.

-For more information on how we can improve the look or function of your teeth, book an appointment with one of our experienced prosthodontists by calling (08) 9321 1632 or contact us online.
+For more information on how we can improve the look or function of your teeth, book an appointment with one of our experienced perth prosthodontists by calling (08) 9321 1632 or contact us online.